OluwasegunO-CTRL/CompileCamp-Bootcamp-2025/week1_app/README.md

 - Test on both Android and iOS (or Web)
 - Ensure responsive design for different screen sizes

-My Project submissions meet almost all of the requirements.
+My Project submission meet almost all of the requirements.